astorm/pestle/docs/magento2-composer.md

     $ composer require pulsestorm/helloworld '*'

-Running the above command tells composer to look for the `...` composer package and require it in the project.
+Running the above command tells composer to look for the `pulsestorm/helloworld` composer package and `require` it in the project.
 When composer finds a module in a path repository, it will _symlink_ a folder in vendor.
 You can see this by running the following after composer is done.

     $ ls -lh vendor/pulsestorm/
     total 0